Automatic detection of CMEs using synthetically-trained Mask R-CNN: Results and discussion

-The variety of GCS shapes included in the synthetic dataset allows to study the performance of the detection with respect to various CME properties.
-A critical one is the dependence with respect to the CME height.
-In Fig.~\ref{fig:res_syn_iou_vs_apex}, we present $IoU$ versus CME apex measured from the occulter.
+The variety of GCS shapes included in the synthetic dataset allows to study the performance of the detection with respect to various CME properties. \textbf{Fig.~\ref{fig:res_validation_scatter} presents the apex, AW and CPA of the true and inferred masks for the {$1.6\times10^4$} synthetic validation images.
+It can be seen that the agreement is better for apex and CPA than for AW, because the latter is very sensitive to the detailed mask shape near the occulter.
+The AW result suggest that the performance is worse for narrow than wide, halo-like CMEs.
+The median IoU for CMEs with AW$<30^\circ$ (122 cases) and $>300^\circ$ (132 cases) are 0.90 and 0.94, respectively.} \textbf{To study the variation of the inferred mask accuracy with respect to the CME height, we present in Fig.~\ref{fig:res_syn_iou_vs_apex} the $IoU$ versus CME apex, as measured from the occulter}.
 It can be seen that for lower heights the median detection quality and the spread degrade, with the lowest quartile going from $IoU\approx0.98$ ($RSD\approx2\%$) to $IoU\approx0.91$ ($RSD\approx9\%$).
 We associate this reduction to the increased contrast of the background coronal structures.
 Note that there can still be good detections at lower heights if the CME is well defined, namely it has a large differential signal with respect to the background.
-More importantly, this dependence is similar in all three instruments, even when their occulters have different radius, namely 1.7 and 2.5~R$_{\odot}$ for C2 and COR2, respectively.
+More importantly, this dependence is similar in all three instruments, even when their occulters have different radii, namely 1.7 and 2.5~R$_{\odot}$ for C2 and COR2, respectively.
 This suggests the relevant factor is related to the coronograph stray light rejection performance, which dominates the contrast near the occulter, over the intrinsic coronal structures.